BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 * **Low Costs** - The processing of ecash transactions is inexpensive, making it a cost-effective solution for both small and large payments.

-* **Ease of Use** - Users do not need to manage complex aspects of the Bitcoin, such as channels or liquidity, simplifying the user experience.
+* **Ease of Use** - Users do not need to manage complex aspects of the bitcoin, such as channels or liquidity, simplifying the user experience.

 * **Flexible Mint Options** - Multiple independent mints can operate, allowing users to choose mints based on their reputation, fees, and other preferences.
 This decentralization reduces reliance on a single entity.